Natxo09/CS2Server-Creator/README.md

 ### Step 10: Autoexec
 Enable or disable the execution of `autoexec`.

+### Step 11: Custom Parameters
+Allows you to add custom launch parameters.
+Be sure not to duplicate launch parameters integrated into the program to avoid conflicts and server errors.
+It can be used with the following syntax to execute a custom map: `+map {MapName}`.

 ## Known Bugs 🐛

 - **Loading screen freeze after creating `autoexec.cfg` with cs2.exe closed**: If you create the `autoexec.cfg` while cs2.exe is closed, upon opening it, the loading screen might freeze.
 If this occurs, it's recommended: